csswizardry/csswizardry.github.com/_posts/2025-07-27-the-fastest-site-in-the-tour-de-france.md

 decent paint timings.
 This coupled with particular page types not being adequately place-held gives us the CSR double whammy of LCP and CLS penalties.
-I can only imagine (or hope) Trek might have a rebuild or replatform on the horizon—seeing fully-client rendered Vue is already something of a relic.
+I can only imagine (or hope) Trek might have a rebuild or replatform on the horizon — seeing fully-client rendered Vue is already something of a relic.

 <a href="https://csswizardry.gumroad.com/l/subscribe" class="btn">Subscribe
 now</a> to see detailed analysis of Trek’s website.